 THP 3150 / Introduction to Lecoq and Physical Performance (3 credits)

-THP3685/Ensemble Creation: Movement-Based Theatre
+THP3685/Ensemble Creation: Movement Based Theatre (3 credits)

-DPD3020/ Interdisciplinary Movement Theatre
+DPD3020/ Interdisciplinary Movement Theatre (2 credits)

 One of the following courses in performance composition, directing, or writing for the stage: (4 credits)